MVP Baseball 2005: Gameplay

 MVP Baseball 2005 consists of 30 Major League Baseball teams and includes all licensed players within the Major League Baseball Players' Association.
 Barry Bonds notably does not appear in the game due to his withdrawal from the MLBPA's licensing agreement.
 His "replacement" is a fictional player named Jon Dowd.
 Dowd bears no resemblance in appearance to Bonds, but his skills mimic those of Bonds.
 Similarly, Kevin Millar, who was not a member of the MLBPA due to his crossing the picket line during the 1994–95 Major League Baseball strike, is also absent from the game, replaced by a fictional player named Anthony Friese.

 The game features authentic minor league teams and actual minor league players, including double-A and triple-A-level farm teams.
 Additionally, 2005's instalment includes ball clubs from the High Single-A ranks, providing each MLB team with three levels of minor league farm clubs.
 Unlockable features include two legends teams, 63 legendary players, 15 classic stadiums, five fantasy parks, and more than 100 retro uniforms.
 Rosters are current as of January 12, 2005, and the game includes the then-new Washington Nationals, along with their then-temporary home, RFK Stadium.
 New rosters could be downloaded to the Xbox and PS2 versions via their online play menus.

 MVP Baseball 2005 includes an exhibition mode, a manager's mode, two different franchise modes, a scenario editor, and a variety of baseball-themed practice games.
 In the exhibition mode, players can quickly set up a game against another team, selecting a starting pitcher and adjusting the line-up if needed.
 The manager mode simulates gameplay based on players' choices before the opening pitch, with outcomes displayed in a running box score rather than visually depicted swings or plays.
 The scenario editor allows players to adjust 20 different variables, such as the teams involved, inning, count, and base situations.

 The most prominent new feature in the game is the "Hitter's Eye" system, which turns the baseball different colors in the pitcher's hand (white for fastballs, red for breaking pitches, green for off-speed pitches, pink for sinkers and orange for knuckleballs) and leaves a trail as the ball flies through the air toward the plate to aid in hitting, which game developers said had been too difficult in previous versions.
 In addition to the Hitter's Eye, an Owner Mode feature and pitching and hitting Mini-Games were added.

 Minor league teams from the California, Carolina, and Florida State Leagues (High A) were added to their respective teams.
 However, most Minor League rosters are incomplete and feature developer-created replacement players.
-The game also supported online play, but as of 2008, the servers for the Xbox and PS2 versions are unavailable.
+The game also supported online play, but the servers for the Xbox and PS2 versions were shut down somewhere before August 1, 2006.